 King - the player who drew the card must pour some of their drink into the cup in the middle.
 The person to draw the last King has to drink whatever is in the cup in the middle.

 Ace - waterfall.
-Starting with the player who drew the card, every player continually drinks their drink, and can only stop when the person to their right has stopped drinking.
+Starting with the player who drew the card, every player has to continually drink their drink.
+You can only stop when the person to their right has stopped drinking.

 Prepare for a very fun (and probably very drunk) evening.
 Please drink responsibly.